In a rush? Here's a quick breakdown:

 Hence, the term data, not drama.

-With the rollercoaster of emotions, and the pressure of caring for kiddos who can’t take care of themselves, a day at preschool or at a childcare center can be full of drama.
+With the rollercoaster of emotions, and the pressure of caring for kiddos who can’t take care of themselves, a day at preschool or at a childcare centre can be full of drama.
 And it’s easy for ECE staff to get caught up in the dramatic moment and forget about logic and reasoning.

 “Even with owners, directors, leadership teams, or even colleagues working with eachother…If we’re operating out of our survival response, we can’t learn anything new, we can’t take things in.
 This isn’t the time to be teaching or having these deep conversations.
 And so, that’s where a lot of the drama comes from.”